About Hondon de los Frailes

 Friendly and Family Orientated

-Over the past ten years the income from foreign investment has enabled this small village to extend it's services and infrastruture.
-All the roads have recently been relaid with extra parking.
+Over the past 15 years the income from foreign investment has enabled this small village to extend it's services and infrastructure.
+All the roads have recently been re-laid with extra parking.
 There is now a new and bigger town hall and cultural centre.
 The main Village Plaza is the focal point for most events here, including the ever popular fiestas and parades such as "The Three Kings" and "Water Fight".
 Spain is still quite a religious location and the central church is a family focal point.
 It has recently been refurbished and the bells repaired at last!.

 The village also offers a hard court and flood-lit football area, a communal swimming pool (in the summer) and various events in the cultural hall.